pleabargain/decision-tree-python/README.md

 Original repository: https://github.com/pleabargain/decision-tree-python

+# TBD
+Currently the decision tree stops as soon as it reaches a 'result', which may be a good thing.

 ## Motivation

 This project began with an exploration of decision trees and their practical applications.
 The goal was to create a simple, flexible tool that could be used for any type of decision-making process, from food safety evaluation to determining when to use decision trees in data science.